dekwannn/wastemanagement/README.md

       * **Onboarding Screen**, there is showcase feature for guides when you first use this application

-      * **Pick image from gallery**, you can select an image from the gallery in preparation for uploading an image to detect malignant or benign skin cancer.
+      * **Pick image from gallery**, you can select an image from the gallery in preparation for uploading an image to detect recycle or non-recycle.

       * **Take an image from camera**, you can take image from camera in preparation for uploading an image to detect a waste.

       * **scan image to get prediction**, after you prepare the image, you can click the result button to detect the image is recycle or non-recycle.
       * **Find nearby waste collector**, You can see the nearest waste collector from your location , This is useful for helping you find the nearest waste collector in your location so that it is faster to get the first.
      * **popular waste related article**,  in this application you can read articles about waste management